cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Visual Studio 2003 (VC++ v7.1).

   There is already a source branch in the Subversion system, which can be compiled with VS2005 (VC++ v8.0).
-This will be officially supported later.
+  The WPF version CrypTool 2.0 will be build with VS2005 or VS2007.

+- The following code changes have been necessary, to make CrypTool runable under Windows Vista:
+  - ShellExecute using "NULL" instead of "open" as 2nd parameter and explicitely mention the user starting the program.

 - The editors used for text and binary are open-source:
   * Hex editor / Hex control / HexView: